About the IDA-NNEA

 Kristine Reilly, Ed.D., Vice President

-Committees ~Executive, Communication and Outreach, Conference, Website, Scholarship and Fundraising, Newsletter
+Committees ~Executive, Communication and Outreach, Conference, Website, Scholarship, Fundraising, Newsletter

 Kristine Reilly is a reading specialist in the Hollis School district.
 Kris became interested in language-based learning disabilities and dyslexia as she observed students struggling to read and write over the course of her educational career.
 Kris earned an M.Ed. in education from Rivier University, a graduate certificate in Dyslexia Studies and Language Based Learning Disabilities from Southern New Hampshire University, and her Ed.D. in leadership, focusing on phonological processing and educator training, from the University of New England.
 Kristine is certified as a Wilson Dyslexia Practitioner and Certified Academic Language Practitioner.
 She is also trained in various reading and writing approaches and programs including LETRS, Orton-Gillingham, RAVE-O, V/V, LiPs, and Language Circle Programs.
 Kris holds certifications in Early Childhood Education, General Special Education, Early Childhood Special Education, Learning Disabilities, and as a Reading Writing Specialist.